Local Citations – A Complete Guide For Local SEO

 BrightLocal's Keyword Rankings Dashboard.

-Within the Dashboard, there’s also a Local SEO Audit that provides actionable insights after the first 25-50 citations have been built.
+Within the dashboard, there’s also a Local SEO audit that provides actionable insights after the first 25-50 citations have been built.
+Using these insights combined with the Local SEO checklist, you can easily determine the best course of action and next steps for your campaign.

 Happy SEO-ing 🙂